ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 stabilization (such as FBWA mode) the servos often move about a small amount, even though the aircraft is not moving.

-The reason this happens is the attitude estimation code is doing it's best to estimate the attitude of the aircraft, and it is getting a small amount of false input.
+The reason this happens is the attitude estimation code is doing its best to estimate the attitude of the aircraft, and it is getting a small amount of false input.
 The sources of the false input are: